Scuba Diving in Andaman Nicobar

 11. O2 Provider Speciality (classroom session) 10,000

-Getting a diving certification in the Andaman Islands
+Getting a Diving Certification in the Andaman Islands

 If you are interested in becoming a licenced or professional scuba diver, then Dive Andaman offers a wide range of PADI certifications.
 Beginners have to take up the basic Open Water Course and complete it to get the diving card.
 One is eligible to dive at basic dive sites around the world after this.